hikmatfarhat-ndu/git/README.md

 >git branch -c feature1
 >git branch -c feature2
 ```
-Note: Each developer works on their local computer and since the feature branches will be deleted later it is possible for both branches to have the same name "feature" since they are on different computer and will not be uploaded to the remote server.
+**Note**: Each developer works on their local computer and since the feature branches will be deleted later it is possible for both branches to have the same name "feature" since they are on different computer and will not be uploaded to the remote server.
 For now, since we are "simulating" this workflow on the same computer we give the two branches different names.

 The "first developer" works on ```add_run```
 ```bash
 >git checkout feature1
 ```